Aseem2004/New-Year/README.md

 <h2>Contributions</h2>
 <p>Contributions to enhance the festive spirit of the website are welcome!
 If you have creative ideas or improvements, feel free to fork the repository and submit a pull request.</p>

+<h2>Acknowledgments</h2>
+<p>A big thank you to "CoderStar's" Telegram channel who have made this festive website possible.
+May the New Year bring joy, success, and fulfillment to everyone!</p>
+<p>Happy New Year 2024! 🎉🥳✨</p>